Ashtanga Yoga in Portland, Oregon

 About Ashtanga Yoga

-The Mysore Method of practice is the defining quality and expression of Ashtanga Yoga.
-Under the watch and support of a seasoned teacher, yogins execute a set of postures that serve to develop a personal approach to the process of life itself.
+The Mysore Method of yoga practice is the defining quality and expression of Ashtanga Yoga as both Ayurvedic healing technique and skill-crafting the means of understanding and executing Raja Yoga.
+Under the watch and support of a seasoned teacher, yogins execute a set of postures that serve to develop a personal approach to the process of both the inner and outer realms of life itself while simultaneously expressing the healing tradition of India’s ancient science of Ayurveda.
 The quality of personal responsibility over-arches the work and can reveal aspects of understanding only known to the individual.
 By including even a rudimentary understanding of yoga theory, clarity can be further established and the sense of liberation is akin to once riding a carrousel and now riding a real horse.
-Exhilarating, but also a place to approach with respect, the yogis options for change open up to the bounty of a lineage “heritage” system.
+Exhilarating, but also a place to approach with respect, the yogis options for change open up to the bounty of a lineage “heritage” system that allude those who refrain form leaning yoga within a structure.
+Yoga is not something we do but rather, its a known state of being.

 The Near East Yoga community gathers to sing multiple times a week in multiple formats.
 Weekly practice sessions range from scholarly investigation of classic yoga texts to the joyful harmonies of a jamming kirtan.
 Open to everyone, these sessions cultivate familiarity with the context of the classical philosophy and provide an opportunity to explore them in community.
 Our current practice works include, (parentheses = italics (Bhagavad Gita, Yoga Sutra of Patanjali, Hanuman Chalisa, and Devi Puja) to list a few.